 Are the providers in the PPO network required to accept the insurance?

 Yes.
 The PPO network is not simply a yellow pages or internet search.
 It lists the providers that have specifically signed a contract to accept the patients from a particular PPO network.
-Not accepting the patients that have a particular insurance that participates in a particular PPO network when the provider is participating in that PPO network is a breach of contract.
+Not accepting the patients that have a specific insurance that participates in a specific PPO network when the provider is participating in that PPO network is a breach of contract.

-If you gave the PPO network name and if they still don't recognize it, it is most likely due to the ignorance of the front desk staff.
+If you gave the PPO network name and if they still don't recognize, it is most likely due to the ignorance of the front desk staff.
 It is possible that they only know or remember the names of 2 or 3 PPO networks that they deal with every day and not all the PPO networks that the doctor is participating and signed the contracts with.
-Front desk staff.
 Obviously, that is beyond the control of any insurance company.

 In some cases, a particular provider may have stopped participating in a particular PPO network without providing any notice to anyone.
 Even in that case, it is necessary that the PPO network becomes aware of it so that such provider can be taken off the directory.

-It is very common that earlier available appointment to be able to see a doctor is after few days.
+It is very common that earliest available appointment to be able to see a doctor is after few days.
 The wait for a specialist may even be few months.